JBunCE/JBunCE/README.md

 ### Hi there 👋

+Welcome to my little profile

+🌱 I’m currently learning Java Script

+and i like backend development

 <!--
 **SrSalchicha/SrSalchicha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.